List of Made in Chelsea cast members: Cast changes and storylines

-The first season saw Amber Atheton, Binky Felstead, Caggie Dunlop, Cheska Hull, Francis Boulle, Fredrik, Funda Onal, Gabriella Ellis, Hugo Taylor, Mark-Francis, Millie Mackintosh, Ollie Locke, Rosie Fortescue and Spencer Matthews rise to fame on the new-fresh semi-reality TV show and all made their first appearances in the first episode of the first series, whilst another cast member Agne joined the cast in the second episode after she was hired to be Francis’ intern.
+The first season saw Amber Atheton, Binky Felstead, Caggie Dunlop, Cheska Hull, Francis Boulle, Fredrik, Funda Önal, Gabriella Ellis, Hugo Taylor, Mark-Francis, Millie Mackintosh, Ollie Locke, Rosie Fortescue and Spencer Matthews rise to fame on the new-fresh semi-reality TV show and all made their first appearances in the first episode of the first series, whilst another cast member Agne joined the cast in the second episode after she was hired to be Francis’ intern.
 Louise Thompson appeared briefly during the fifth episode to advise Funda on her relationship with Spencer, but did not appear for the remainder of the series as this was only a minor appearance.
-Funda Onal left the series after 6 episodes following the breakdown of her relationship with Spencer Matthews, and Agne left during the final episode of the series after resigning from being Francis' intern.
+Funda Önal left the series after 6 episodes following the breakdown of her relationship with Spencer Matthews, and Agne left during the final episode of the series after resigning from being Francis' intern.
 She does not return.

 The second season featured a few changes in the cast.
 Louise returned to the show as a more permanent cast member.
 Though she had other commitments in Edinburgh which had caused her to be absent from some episodes.
 Chloe Green, Jamie Laing and Victoria Baker-Harber also made their debut during the first episode.
 Alice Davidson, a cousin of Caggie Dunlop, joined the show during the seventh episode and had a brief romance with cast member Proudlock.
 However she quit after the Christmas special airing after the second series.
 Chloe also decided to quit the show following her split with Ollie and did not return for the third series.

 The third season began in early 2012 and featured new arrivals to the cast including Richard Dinan, Kimberley Garner and Natalie Joel.
 Gabilicious Tristao appeared in the first episode of the series but did not feature for the remainder as she quit later on from the show.
 This was the last season to feature many original cast members including Amber Atherton, who only appeared for two episodes this series.
 As well as Caggie Dunlop, who only appears in three episodes after flying to Australia in hope for a music career, and Hugo Taylor.
 Caggie does appear in the season final to help Spencer on a very important decision.
 Despite the arrival of Natalie Joel at the beginning of the series, this was the only series she appeared in as she did not return for the next.